The first time I ever went on a ferris wheel was when I was very young.

 Everything I create takes on some of the energy I create it with.
 I know that I will do more down the track, and that will be okay, then, but for now I need to get a handle on myself.
 So I am working with what already is, in the business, and am taking a short break from creating, at least for others.

 On the other hand, I am halfway through another great artwork in my home, and now have streams of flying birds traveling in drifts and circles across the large ceiling space that spans my family room, dining area, and kitchen.

 When I began it, my husband was concerned.
 He thought it would be ‘too busy.’
 When I was halfway through attaching the vinyl cutouts that are the birds, I got concerned myself, thinking it was bringing the height of the ceiling down.
 But now all the birds are up, there is this great sense of movement and space, and energy.
 It’s a good thing.
 Not bad.

-I’ve also been catching up on getting my rampant garden under control – a task that has long awaited attention because of the focus on our business.
+I’ve also been catching up on getting my rampant garden under control.
 It’s been good to rediscover its well laid plan and the plants that have thrived in our very wet summer this year.

 I’m okay when I’m doing these things, until I remember those who are no longer with me – those who once shared these spaces, who I would have shared these activities with in conversation, who I enjoyed having in my life as loving companions… (at least, who I thought were loving companions).
 Then the sadness wells up from deep inside, again.